Millichapo/credit/README.md

 # credit
-Using clustering to determine the risk involved in lending customers
+Segmenting credit consumers using clustering analysis to understand their financial behavior and tailor marketing strategies